 Alternatively, you can find our shortlist of the best mops in our buying guide if manual is more your thing or more fitting of your budget.

-The best robot mops for 2020
+The best robot mops

 The iRobot Braava M6 is without a doubt the best robot mop you can buy, but it comes at a large price tag.
 If you can afford it, this is a great investment for busy – and therefore frequently messy – homes.
 The device even charges itself when it's running low on power to ensure it always has a full battery.
 Not to mention that it's great at tackling larger spaces due to its size, too.